slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Every time I read a great book I felt I was reading a kind of map, a treasure map, and the treasure I was being directed to was in actual fact myself.' -- Matt Haig*

-> *'Books serve to show a man that those original thoughts of his aren't very new after all.' -- Abraham Lincoln*
+> *'Books serve to show a man that those original thoughts of his aren’t very new after all.' -- Abraham Lincoln*

 > *'Books are like mirrors: if a fool looks in, you cannot expect a genius to look out.' -- J.K.
 Rowling*

 > *'Books say: She did this because.
 Life says: She did this.
-Books are where things are explained to you; life is where things aren't.
+Books are where things are explained to you; life is where things aren’t.
 I'm not surprised some people prefer books.' -- Julian Barnes*

 > *'Think before you speak.
 Read before you think.' -- Fran Lebowitz*

 > *'A library is infinity under a roof.' -- Gail Carson Levine*

-> *'You don't have to burn books to destroy a culture.
+> *'You don’t have to burn books to destroy a culture.
 Just get people to stop reading them.' -- Ray Bradbury*

 > *'I write to give myself strength.
 I write to be the characters that I am not.
 I write to explore all the things I’m afraid of.' -- Joss Whedon*